-In this week's development blog I talk about the creation of the UI.
+In this development blog, I talk about creating procedurally-decorated rooms.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.